-If you purchased your battery cabinet from us, the label on the interior of the cabinet door circled in the photo below provides the necessary information for purchasing replacement batteries.
-The image on the right shows a close-up of a representative label inside your battery cabinet.
-Notice that the model number on the label identifies the pertinent specs for the batteries in your current cabinet.
+If you purchased your battery cabinet from Mitsubishi Electric, the label on the interior of the cabinet door circled in the photo below provides the necessary information for purchasing UPS battery replacement.
+The image on the right shows a close-up of a label inside the battery cabinet.
+The model number on the label identifies the pertinent specs for the current batteries.

-In the event that you are not sure from whom your battery cabinet was purchased, it may still bear a similar type label containing the information above.
-When the battery cabinet can be safely accessed, either take a photograph of the label or make a note of all of the information contained on it.
-If the label is missing or not legible, taking a photo of a battery and its label will be helpful as well.
-Additionally, the number of the batteries in the cabinet is useful information.
+If you did not purchase your original cabinet from us, it may still bear a similar type label containing the information above.
+When the battery cabinet can be safely accessed, take a photograph of the label or make a note of the information contained on it.
+If the label is missing or illegible, take a photo of a battery and its label, and note the number of the batteries in the cabinet.

 The battery shown at the left is a VRLA, which is a sealed battery and therefore can be mounted in various orientations.
 There are two types of VRLA batteries in the market today: AGM (Absorbed Glass Mat) and Gel.
 We see many more applications of AGM than Gel in the mission critical market.